FDS for Plastics

 Σ𝑖𝑛𝑖/𝑁𝑖= 1 (2)

 For cases where the failure is due to stresses associated with resonance responses in a structure, Lalanne proposed the FDS method for calculating the potential failure using the Palmgren-Miner rule (Eq.
 2).
 Fig. 2 illustrates the response of resonance to random excitation; in this example, the natural frequency, fn = 500Hz.

 The traverses in stress, S1, S2, etc,. between peaks (max-to-min or min-to max) are considered to be twice the peak stresses of half cycles of cyclic stress.
 The histogram of these peaks in the stress is computed to form the probability density function (PDF) of the stress peaks, p(S), as illustrated in Fig. 3.

 To account for the relative damage due to a range of resonance frequencies, fn, the summation in Eq.
 2 is converted to an integral over the PDF of stress peaks to compute the Fatigue Damage Spectrum, (FDS)

 In most practical cases it is not possible to measure the peak stress levels of resonances, nor are the resonance frequencies known.
-Therefore, the theoretical response of potential resonances are used to evaluate the FDS.
+Therefore, the theoretical response of potential resonances is used to evaluate the FDS.
 In these cases, the FDS measures the relative fatigue damage a particular excitation will do to potential resonances in the structure.